geometerio/geometrics/guides/overview.md

 (B3 Propagation)[https://github.com/openzipkin/b3-propagation].
 The former defines a single format for encoding `trace-id`, `span-id`, and trace-specific flags in a `traceparent` header.
 The latter is implemented by many open source trace aggregators.

+Geometrics does two things to propagate traces from Phoenix to Javascript.
+First, there is a plug that sets things from the current trace onto the `conn`, in private attributes as well as response headers.
+Using the provided Phoenix view helpers in the root layout also writes out configuration via meta tags that the javascript can hook into.
+Propagating the trace back to other contexts (XHTML requests, websockets, live view, etc) may require some manual integration.
+Theoretically, propagation mechanisms can be introduced that do everything automatically—in practice this may not be possible (for instance, with Phoenix Channel/LiveView javascript which does not not provide automatic hooks to alter connection headers).

 ## Tracing vs Metrics